nicklalone/CIST_2500/12_ANOVA-Start of Regression/Day1.md

 This is perhaps what we've seen the most over class.
 I had you fill out data so that we could collect data from a survey instrument.

 ## <a id = "ANOVA"></a> What is ANOVA?

+> ANOVA is appropriate for situations involving 3 or more samples and a variable measured at the interval/ratio level.

 The easiest way to describe ANOVA is to talk about how it sees variance.
 At it's core, ANOVA tests if there is a statistically significant difference between subgroups or multiple samples gathered the same way.